Concordium/concordium-swift-sdk/README.md

 [XCFramework](https://developer.apple.com/documentation/xcode/distributing-binary-frameworks-as-swift-packages).
 The SDK pulls in this framework from a local path, so the bindings have to built manually before the SDK can be used.

-Building is only a matter of installing `cargo-swift` and invoking the Make target
+Building is only a matter of invoking the Make target

 ```shell
 make build-crypto